mkorthof/pc-engines-apu/README.md

+# PC Engines APU

+Renamed repositoy from "voyage-linux" to **"pc-engines-apu"** as a more appropriate description.
+It still contains the same Voyage Linux Kernels and the LED driver for plain vanilla Debian.
+Will add more soon...

-# Voyage Linux Kernels
+# Debian
-Updated kernels for Voyage Linux (http://linux.voyage.hk)

 ## Debian 9 stretch update